 Social media algorithms are constantly changing, so your team will need to remain mindful of this fact and be quick to adapt to changes when they occur.
 Your community doesn’t own the space its business page has a presence.

-To leverage each social media channel’s unique attributes, look to repurpose POV’s, pictures, video, and additional elements we recommended your content captures in accordance to the type of media the specific social channel is known for.
+To leverage each social media channel’s unique attributes, look to repurpose POV’s, pictures and video to align to the audience preferences on each social channel.
 Instead of providing an entire vignette of a resident who has a renewed zest for life the way your content would; upload the resident’s picture, a quick anecdote, a “hook” to get followers conversing about the matter being discussed, and a link to the entire story.
 Look to repeat that process and substitute pictures and video where needed, while adhering to the best practices for each social channel.

 In a survey conducted by Mather LifeWays Institute on Aging in 2011, health and wellness ranked as the second biggest senior living trend.
-That same survey projected that communities offering health and wellness programs would jump from 40% to 78% over the course of four to five years.
+That same survey projected that communities offering health and wellness programs would jump from 40% to 78% over the next four to five years.

-To learn the insights our team discovered when surveying over 200 of your peers, click the button to reserve your copy of our Senior Living Sales and Marketing Leadership Guide.
+To learn the insights our team discovered when surveying over 200 of your peers, click the thumbnail above to download your copy of our Senior Living Sales and Marketing Guide.
 We know adequately promoting your community’s wellness programs isn’t a walk in the park.

 In next week’s installment of this series, the team will discuss content marketing for both veterans to it and newbies alike to help resident acquisition.
-We’re here to help, so if you or your team has a question, don’t hesitate to contact us.
-We’ll try our best to set your community back to healthy standing with its wellness and marketing initiatives.
+We’re here to help, so if your team has a question, don’t hesitate to contact us.